Why Millions Of Kids Can't Read, And What Better Teaching Can Do About It

 Maldonado had been a teacher for more than a decade.
 Her first reaction after learning about the reading science was shock: Why wasn't I taught this?
 Then guilt: What about all the kids I've been teaching all these years?

 Bethlehem school leaders adopted a motto to help with those feelings: "When we know better, we do better."

-In a kindergarten class at Bethlehem's Calypso Elementary School in March 2018, veteran teacher Lyn Venable gathered a group of six students at a small, U-shaped table.
+In a kindergarten class at Bethlehem's Calypso Elementary School in March of 2018, veteran teacher Lyn Venable gathered a group of six students at a small, u-shaped table.

 "We're going to start doing something today that we have not done before," she told the children.
 "This is brand spanking new."

 The children were writing a report about a pet they wanted.
 They had to write down three things that pet could do.

 A little boy named Quinn spelled the word "bark" incorrectly.
 He wrote "boc."
 Spelling errors are like a window into what's going on in a child's brain when they're learning to read.
 Venable prompted him to sound out the entire word.

 "What's the first sound?"
 Venable asked him.

 "We got that one.
 That's 'b.'
 Now what's the next sound?"

 Quinn knew the meaning of "bark."
 What he needed to figure out was how each sound in the word is represented by letters.